In the United States, 'old friends' hail the benefits of their ties with Xi - ExBulletin

 Susan Thornton, vice president of the American Heartland China Association and moderator of the discussion, said the United States must find ways to collaborate with China on many issues, because the two countries are by far the largest global players in areas such as economics. , military, scientific and technological.

-“I don't know if people are really aware of how intertwined we are, how co-dependent we are in so many areas and how much we're going to have to work together to solve many of the big challenges that what the world is facing,” Thornton said.
+“I don't know if people are really aware of how intertwined we are, how co-dependent we are in many, many areas, and how much we're going to have to work together to solve many of the big challenges that what the world is facing,” Thornton said.

 Citing concerns generated in the United States by Japan's economic rise in the 1980s, Thornton said domestic confidence could play a role in the current dynamic in U.S.-China relations.

-Note: Editor's Note: China Daily is publishing a series of articles chronicling President Xi Jinping's visits to China and abroad over the past decade, to present his vision for development in China and the world.